nozoinho/user-management-system/README.md

 The app allows you to add, edit, view, and delete users with personal and contact information.
 It uses **Bootstrap 5** for styling and provides **real-time form validation**.

-> For detailed usage examples and screenshots, see `Screenshots_UserManagementSystem_MERN.pdf`.

 ---

 ## Installation